 I don’t have all the answers.

-I will never have all the answers.
+Will never have all the answers.

-I also struggle at times and face unique challenges in my life.
+At times I also struggle and face unique challenges in my life.
 (Just like we all do)

 I’ve realized that many critics of my work start with the assumption that I, a Life Coach, must think I am some magical being that knows all and pushes my clients towards the decisions I feel are best.
 This approach couldn’t be further from the truth!
 The truth is, a good Life Coach is an unbiased, solution-oriented, and honest individual who can call out your blind spots and help you create a realistic plan to accomplish your goals.
 Being a Life Coach does not mean that I have everything all figured out (although that would probably make my job a whole lot easier if I did).
 It means that I am committed to helping my clients make authentic decisions that help them be their “Best Selves.”
 I believe in this strategy so much that the first book I wrote is titled “Best Self: Be You, Only Better.”

-A life coach like myself focuses on a person’s behavior.
 We help people make changes through two simple concepts: action and accountability.
 I believe any significant change in life starts by making a conscious effort and committing to it.
 Life Coaches are also not necessarily facilitating therapy, but we will often give a series of supportive “pushes” at critical moments to help spark growth and change.
 This is why I often tell my clients that I am more of a strategic motivator or thought partner than a spiritual guide or psychological analyst (as a therapist may be better suited for).

 Interestingly enough, I’ve found that seeing my clients in a more familiar setting (for example, a coffee shop instead of a clinical office) has allowed me to bypass much of the stigma surrounding Mental Health.
 I suppose this is because showing up on my clients’ turf shows them that I’m fully embracing their world.
 It also means that I’m sometimes going to lengths that other professionals in mental wellness may not be able to go.
 Whether my client is starting a new business venture, trying to clean up their life and get sober, or searching for something to reignite their flame in the middle of a world tour, I show up alongside them every single morning and help them reach their goals!